Leibniz-HBI/newsfeedback/README.md

 3. If satisfied, proceed to run `newsfeedback get-data`, adding `-t [INTEGER]` to specify every `-t` newsfeedback is to grab data.
 <p>Note: This defaults to every 6 hours and extracts data from <b>all</b> default homepage URLs in the config.
 If you wish to only extract data from one URL, add it to a custom config with `newsfeedback add-homepage-url` and then re-run Step 3.

+## 💻 Runnings newsfeedback on a server

+If you want to run newsfeedback on a dedicated server, please make sure that you have Chrome installed on said server.
+Otherwise, you may be met with a [Chrome binary error](https://github.com/SergeyPirogov/webdriver_manager/issues/372) when using the Pur Abo pipeline.

 ## 🗂 Commands

 `newsfeedback --help`